microsoft/ada/Server/readme.md

 provide a convenient web page for overriding the Ada colors.

-It provides a TCP server that the RaspberryPi's and the IPCameraGUI, the DMX Controller and the PiBridge connect to to send/receive commands.
+It provides a TCP server that the RaspberryPi's and the IPCameraGUI, the DMX Controller and the KasaBridge connect to to send/receive commands.

 ## Config